Learn How to Reduce Christmas Stress

 The holiday season should be a joy, not an ordeal.
 Applying some time management strategies during the holiday season can help you regain the equilibrium you need to appreciate (and savor!) the true spirit of the season.

-If you run a small business, use this Prepare Your Business for Christmas With This Everything-You-Need Guide to make your holiday season run more smoothly.
+And if you run a small business, use this Prepare Your Business for Christmas With This Everything-You-Need Guide to make your holiday season run more smoothly.